doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 On the AWS IoT Core service console, on the left pannel at the bottom click 'Settings' and copy the device data endpoint.

 #### AWS IoT Policy
-In order for the device to publish and subscribe for messages requred during provisioning workflow AWS IoT Core will have to attach the temporary claim certificate to [AWS IoT Core policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) which define the operations the device can perform in AWS IoT Core.
+[IoT policies](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) consists of operations that allow device to connect to the AWS IoT Core message broker, send and receive MQTT messages, and get or update a device's shadow.
-IoT policies are attached to device certificates.
-When a device presents the certificate to AWS IoT Core it is granted the permissions specified in the policy.
+Policies are attached to a certificate which define the device identity.
+When device connectes, AWS IoT uses the certificate to find the attached policy and the authorization rules it holds.

+Fleet provisioning workflow requires two IoT Policies:
-First we need to create AWS IoT policy which will be used by our device during the provisioning workflow.
+1. First IoT policy is attached by AWS IoT to the temporary certificate, so the device can initiate the provisioning workflow.
+2. Second policy is attached to the permanent certificate provisioned into the device.

+Lets create the first IoT policy to be attached to the temporary certificates:

 1. On the IoT Core service console navigate to 'Secure' and then 'Policies'.
 2. Click 'Create a policy'